 Today we will be discussing how to allow multiple Terminal Services or Remote Desktop Services option.
-But before we start our today’s article on how to allow Multiple TS Sessions, let us give you a brief about Terminal Service and its uses.
+But before we start our today’s article on how to allow Multiple TS Sessions, let us give you a brief about the Terminal Service and its uses.

-Enabling Multiple RDP Sessions
+Multiple TS Sessions by Enabling Multiple RDP Sessions

 - Go to the Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections.